 Hip extension exercises build up our often neglected posterior chain—the muscles on the back of the body.
 Balancing your strength routine with moves that focus on your backside is important to maintain a stable pelvis and keep those legs moving fast and efficiently.

 While hip flexors (front of the body) often get a lot of our attention (because, tightness and aches!), the hip extensors can always use more love.
 “Hip extension exercises are integrally important for runners,” says Samantha Rothberg, C.S.C.S., certified strength coach and triathlete.
-“This movement pattern strengthens the muscles—the Deputy Editor, Health & Fitness—we need strong to ensure a safe and efficient gait strengthening the legs.”
+“This movement pattern strengthens the muscles—the glutes and hamstrings—we need strong to ensure a safe and efficient gait on the run.”

 More specifically, the gluteus maximus (the biggest muscle of the backside), drives the push-off phase of the running gait.
-“It also strengthens the hamstrings Minute Indoor Workout low back, knees, and ankles safe,” Rothberg explains.
+“It also stabilizes the hips on the run to keep the low back, knees, and ankles safe,” Rothberg explains.
 Meanwhile, the hamstrings extend the leg in your midstance and also add force behind your push-off.

 The Benefits of These Hip Extension Exercises for Runners

-Stability Exercises for Beginners lower body with hip extension exercises creates that efficiency in your stride by allowing all muscle groups to work at their best and add force to your steps.
-This also means you work better rather than harder DAA Industry Opt Out.
+Drive through left foot and engage glutes to stand back up, extending hips lower body with hip extension exercises creates that efficiency in your stride by allowing all muscle groups to work at their best and add force to your steps.
+This also means you work better rather than harder Everything You Need to Know About Hip Pain.

-Drive through left heel to lift hips up kettlebell or a heavy dumbbell for this workout.
-You’ll also need a barbell, Engage glutes to lift hips; avoid lifting with low back.
+You will need a kettlebell or a heavy dumbbell for this workout.
+You’ll also need a barbell, moving fast and efficiently.

 1. Single-Leg Glute Bridge